setris/notes/git_memo.md

     git checkout test

+### Check out a specific commit to a new branch

+    git checkout -b branch-name revision-hash

 ### Review a patch set from Gerrit

 1. Go to the change using the Gerrit web UI